oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 `AWS API Gateway` is a managed service from `Amazon Web Services` that allows to `create, publish, maintain, and secure APIs` (Application Programming Interfaces) at any scale.
 Imagine it as a bridge between the users or clients and the backend services we have, like AWS Lambda functions, EC2 instances, or other HTTP endpoints.

+Please note : This can't be used as a complete backend solution, we need to add AWS Lambda to AWS API Gateway to have it as a backend.

 ```
 Imagine you have a shop, and people want to buy things from you.
 Instead of letting everyone directly into your shop, you set up a counter outside where someone checks what people want, takes their order, and brings them what they need.
 This way, your shop stays organized, and you can control who gets what.